 Each generator has a group of properties called “Generation.”
 These properties control how many nodes are created by each generator, where each one is on its parent, and which direction each node is facing.

 Under the “Generation” group on each generator, there are several different modes to choose from.
 The first set of properties are unique to the selected mode.
-The next set are shared by all of the modes.
+The next set is shared by all of the modes.
 These shared properties are documented at the end of this page.

 Generators “generate” new nodes for each node made by its parent generator.
 Nodes are generated based on the selected “Mode” and its associated properties.